Chinese New Year at By the River B and B

 By the River B & B Breakfast

-Coral prepared a delicious breakfast the next morning; eggs made to your liking, along with fresh orange juice, hot coffee and warm blueberry muffins.
+Coral prepared a delicious breakfast the next morning; eggs made to our liking, along with fresh orange juice, hot coffee and warm blueberry muffins.
 I enjoyed my omelette so much that I forgot to take a photograph of it.
 What I can share though is that you will enjoy your breakfast at By the River B & B very much - served exactly the way you like it.

 Everlasting Friendship & Happiness

-Here’s to everlasting friendship & happiness Coral and Hao.
+Here’s to everlasting friendship and happiness Coral and Hao.
 Thank you so very much for your warm hospitality.
 May you, your family and your dear friends all enjoy prosperity, happiness and good health in the year ahead.

 新年快乐